kowaalczyk/big-data/README.md

 #### Zeppelin & Spark

 Zeppelin server is currently configured as a separate service, not even running on HDFS.
+Volumes for `data` and `zeppelin/notebooks` are created for sharing files between container and the host.

+*NOTE: Currently, all notebooks are in .gitignore (only applications are versioned)*

+#### Jupyter & Spark

+Jupyter is currently configured as a separate service (single Spark node), not even running on HDFS - same as for zeppelin+spark service.
-Volumes for `data` and `notebooks` are created for sharing files between container and the host.
+Volumes for `data` (same one as for `zeppelin` service) and `jupyter/notebooks` (different from `zeppelin`, as the notebook format is not the same) are created for sharing files between container and the host.

 *NOTE: Currently, all notebooks are in .gitignore (only applications are versioned)*